KDBV: History

 Both stations were hit in 1980 by a strike among disc jockeys that started when Frances Graciela Chávez, known on air as "Chela", was fired by management for allegedly hoarding some of KCTY-KRAY's record library.
 Six of nine DJs walked out, and finding replacements proved difficult.
 Even general manager Marty Kline, who was not a fluent Spanish speaker, was pressed into service to spin records on the late night shift.
 In an interview published in The Salinas Californian, Kline made negative comments about the United Farm Workers union that led to secretaries joining the walkout and a retraction of the statements.

 Coyle sold ownership stakes in his broadcast interests to R & B Management Services and Robert L. Williams in the 1970s; by 1978, just Williams and Coyle were owners.
 Williams continued to own KCTY and KRAY, along with later startup KLXM, which were sold as a unit to Z Spanish Radio Network in 1999 for $4.5 million.
 Most of Z Spanish was purchased by Entravision Communications, but the Central California properties went to Wolfhouse Radio Group Inc., headed by Héctor Villalobos, in 2001 for $5.75 million; the call letters were changed to KDBV.
 Centro Cristiano Vida Abundante acquired the station in 2004.

+The station went silent on August 2, 2022, due to repeated failure of its transmitter.
+The license was then surrendered on July 6, 2023, and cancelled by the FCC on July 7.